joshuawenata/LB003FlutterQualif/README.md

 # How to use:

 1. Run AVD
-2. Run in terminal command => flutter run
+2. Excecute command in terminal => flutter run